Fraud & Protection

 Online transaction fraud statistics are sobering.
-In its 2009 Internet Crime Report, the Internet Crime Complaint Center (IC3) noted that complaint submissions — including online credit card fraud complaints — jumped more than 22 percent over the previous year.
-For the 146,663 cases IC3 referred to local, state and federal law enforcement agencies, the total dollar loss was $559.7 million — more than twice the total reported losses of $264.6 million in 2008.
+In its 2013 Internet Crime Report, the Internet Crime Complaint Center (IC3) noted that complaint submissions — including online credit card fraud complaints — totaled an adjusted dollar loss of almost $782 billion, representing a 48.8 percent increase in reported losses since 2012.

 Those statistics reinforce the necessity for all online merchants to be vigilant about fraud detection and fraud protection — regardless of their size or volume of business — to safeguard both their finances and their reputation.